Drone-Graffiti/DroneTracer/README.md

 # DroneTracer Library

-Thepurpose of this library is to transform bitmap images intopolyline-based artwork paintable by drone.
+The purpose of this library is to transform bitmap images into vector-based artwork flyable by drone.

-Theconversion is done in different stages in which the image is analyzedand the most relevant visual elements are extracted.
-A pathrepresenting the image abstracted information is calculated usingpath trajectories optimized for the drone parameters.
+The conversion is done in different stages in which the image is analyzed and the most relevant visual elements are extracted.
+A path, representing the image abstracted information, is calculated using path trajectories optimized for the drone parameters.

-Theflight time estimation and size/resolution is calculated along withthe drawing coordinates.
+The flight time estimation and size/resolution is calculated along with the drawing coordinates.

+The challenge is consistently transform images limited by the physical characteristics of the medium and perform these calculations using just client-base JavaScript.